-The Company has ongoing training for appropriate personnel on IFRS standards and an initial assessment on the impact of the IFRS conversion has been completed.
-This assessment identified one standard of priority to the Company.
-IFRS standards may change effective upon the Company's adoption of IFRS and this may impact the initial assessment.
-The Company is currently reviewing its accounting policy choices under IFRS and will review and update the IFRS conversion plan as required.
+The Company has ongoing training for appropriate personnel on IFRS standards and an initial assessment on the impact of the IFRS conversion on the Company's opening financial position has been completed.
+This assessment identified two major differences between the Company's current accounting policies under GAAP and those the Company is required to apply under IFRS as they exist at February 9, 2010.
+These differences are discussed below.
+IFRS standards may change prior to the Company's adoption of IFRS and this may impact the initial assessment.
+The Company does not anticipate any significant changes to its information technology, internal controls over financial reporting, business activities, nor disclosure controls and procedures from the conversion to IFRS.
+The Company will review and update the IFRS conversion plan as required.